xmlet/XsdAsm/README.md

 ```

 <div style="text-align: right">
-    This results in the creation of an Enum, EnumTypeCommand, as shown and the attribute will then receive an instance
+    This results in the creation of an Enum, <i>EnumTypeCommand</i>, as shown and the attribute will then receive an instance
-    of EnumTypeCommand, ensuring only allowed values are used.
+    of <i>EnumTypeCommand</i>, ensuring only allowed values are used.
     <br />
 </div>